VuyoZumani/crispy-octo-guide/README.md

 # crispy-octo-guide
-Constructing a Neural Network using Matlab
+Learning how to construct a Neural Network using Matlab